sPHENIX-Collaboration/Singularity/README.md

 ## Option 2: Download sPHENIX build via ssh

 **Note: this option is still been worked on by confining the RCF `rftpexp` ssh server to mount CVMFS.
-Following is the expected steps after this ticket is resolved at RCF.**
+Following is the expected steps after this ticket is resolved at RCF.
+The current working solution is via [Downloading the AFS distribution](https://github.com/sPHENIX-Collaboration/Singularity/tree/AFS)**

 1. On your local system, install [Singularity v2.5](https://www.sylabs.io/guides/2.5/user-guide/quick_start.html#installation).
 *Note: the current RCF image is built under Singularity v2.5.0.
 Newer version of Singularity may be incompatible to load this image.*